Bobby Labonte

 Robert Allen Labonte (born May 8, 1964) is an American semi-retired professional stock car racing driver and current analyst for NASCAR on Fox.
-He also currently competes full-time in the Superstar Racing Experience, driving the No. 18 car.
-Labonte is the 2000 NASCAR Cup Series champion.
+He also currently competes part-time in the SMART Modified Tour, driving the No. 18L for Hermie Sadler and Bill Stanley.
+Labonte is the 2000 NASCAR Winston Cup Series champion.
 He and his older brother, Terry Labonte, are one of only two pairs of brothers to have both won the Cup championships (along with Kurt Busch and Kyle Busch).
 He is also the uncle of former Xfinity Series race winner Justin Labonte.

-Labonte is the first driver to have won both the Winston Cup championship (2000) and the Busch Series championship (1991) in both series current touring form.
-(Ned Jarrett previously won both under the old points championship format).
-Bobby also won the IROC title in 2001.
+A native of Corpus Christi, Texas, Labonte was the first driver (second overall) to have won both the Winston Cup championship (2000) and the Busch Series championship (1991) since Ned Jarrett and the first to do so under the revised points championship format.
+He also won the IROC title in 2001.
 Labonte is also the first driver to complete the NASCAR Triple Threat at the same track, by winning races at Martinsville in each of NASCAR's top three racing series.

-Racing career

-Beginnings
+Early life

 Labonte was born on May 8, 1964, in Corpus Christi, Texas.
 He began racing in 1969 in quarter midgets in his home state of Texas, winning his first feature race one year later.
 From then until 1977, he drove in quarter-midgets throughout the United States, winning many races.
 In 1978, he advanced to the go-kart ranks but moved to North Carolina with his family following older brother Terry's advancement to the Winston Cup Series.
 In 1980, Bobby made his NASCAR International Sedan Series debut in Atlanta, finishing third.
-Bobby made his Busch Series debut in 1982 at Martinsville Speedway, finishing 30th.
-Following his graduation from Trinity High School, he worked as a fabricator on Terry's cars at Hagan Racing.
+Two years later, he made his debut in the NASCAR Xfinity Series (subsequently rebranded as the Busch Series) at Martinsville Speedway, where he finished thirtieth.
+Following his graduation from Trinity High School in 1982, he worked as a fabricator on Terry's cars at Hagan Racing.
 Labonte returned to the Busch Series in 1985, running two races in a car he owned himself at Martinsville.
-In his first race, he finished 30th, bringing home only $220.
-In his next race, though, he finished in 17th, his best finish so far.
+In his first race, he finished 30th, bringing home only $220, but he improved to seventeenth place in his next race.

-The next season, Bobby prepared his car, which Terry drove, and Terry won his first Busch pole position and finished second at Road Atlanta.
+The next season, he helped prepare a car that his older brother would drive, which resulted in Terry's first ever NASCAR Busch Grand National Series pole position start and a subsequent second-place finish at Road Atlanta.
 Labonte's main success came driving late-model stock cars.
-In 1987, Labonte won 12 races at Caraway Speedway, clinching the track championship, in addition to working for Jay Hedgecock.
-The following season, he competed at Concord Motorsports Park, winning six times, and ran six more Busch races, finishing 16th at Darlington Raceway.
-The next season, he ran seven more Busch Series races and had his first top-five finish at North Carolina Speedway.
-He had two more top-10s that year.
+In 1987, Labonte won twelve races at Caraway Speedway, clinching the track championship, in addition to working for Jay Hedgecock.
+The following season, he competed at Concord Motorsports Park, winning six times, and ran six more Busch races, finishing sixteenth at Darlington Raceway.
+The next season, he ran seven more races in the Busch Series and had his first top-five finish at North Carolina Speedway to go with two more finishes in the top ten.